xlazam01/Juwei17/README.md

     - Fix them in place with hotglue
 7. **Mount the new 16mm switch and do wiring.**
     - We use NO contact for mount ON, NC contact for mount OFF
-    - Switch backlight is connected to maiboard
+    - Switch backlight is connected to mainboard
 8. **Prepare and install wiring for the GPS and BME280 modules.**
-    - Solder longer wires and cut them later to perfect lenght for BME280
+    - Solder longer wires and cut them later to perfect length for BME280
-    - For GPS just cut the wire to perfect lenght
+    - For GPS just cut the wire to perfect length
     - Install modules in cavities
     - Fix GPS with GPS_holder and small screws
 9. **Install the DS1820 sensor in the second cover.**
     - Pressfit the sensor in place
     - Cut wires to size
 10. **Secure all wires with hot glue.**
-    - Aim is to not have wire getting pinched during cover installation
+    - Aim is to not have wires getting pinched during cover installation
 11. **Trim wires to length and crimp connectors.**
 12. **Plug in jumper for UART/SPI TMC**
 13. **Insert TMC modules**
 14. **PCB installation**
     - Reuse brass standoff - insert them into holes in front cover
-    - Attach the PCB on these standoff
+    - Attach the PCB to these standoffs
 15. **Connect all components together.**
     - Install back cover
     - Plug in all connectors
     - Install front cover
-    - Screw in four screws for PCB from the botton of the mount
+    - Screw in four screws for the PCB from the bottom of the mount
 16. **Assembly complete!**

 ---